2023 Wild West Shootout!

 Colorado Backgammon (Prime Club)

-MeetUp is our primary tool for communication, so I encourage you check out the upcoming dates and locations.
-Also, please indicate if you plan to attend, this allows others to know how many players for a given week – if it’s a long drive, they at least have an expectation.
+MeetUp is our primary tool for communication, so I encourage you to check out the upcoming dates and locations.
+Also, please indicate if you plan to attend.
+This allows others to know how many players are likely for a given week – if it’s a long drive, they at least have an expectation.

-Colorado players had a fantastic showing at the 2021 Wild West Shootout.
+Colorado players had a fantastic showing once again at the 2022 Wild West Shootout.
 Check out the results HERE.
-We’ve already started with the preparations for the 2022 Wild West Shootout September 21-25, which will again include a chance to participate in the BMAB (http://bgmastersab.com/) – The Wild West Shootout is the only ABT tournament in the Rocky Mountain region (https://denverbg.org/).
+We’ve already started with the preparations for the 2023 Wild West Shootout October 4-8, which will again include a chance to participate in the BMAB (http://bgmastersab.com/) – The Wild West Shootout is the only ABT tournament in the Rocky Mountain region (https://denverbg.org/).

 It’s Just a Game